mpv-player/mpv/DOCS/man/mpv.rst

     Play data from stdin.

 ``smb://PATH``
-    Play a path from  Samba share.
+    Play a path from a Samba share.

 ``bd://[title][/device]`` ``--bluray-device=PATH``
     Play a Blu-Ray disc.
 Currently, this does not accept ISO files.
 Instead,